mtimkovich/slippi-db/README.md

 Slippi DB ingests [Slippi replays][slippi] and puts the data into a SQLite database for easier parsing.

-The primary goal of this project is to make it easier to perform analysis on large amounts of Slippi data.
+The primary goal of this project is to make it easier to analyze large amounts of Slippi data.
 The end goal is to have something similar to [Ballchasing's API][ballchasing] but for Melee.

 Written in [Rust][rust] using [Peppi][peppi], Slippi DB can parse gigabytes worth of Slippi files in a couple seconds.